 Health and safety risks

-There are health risks to being strangled: even a one-time strangulation can create serious injuries, including to your brain.
-We recommend you see a doctor as soon as it is safe to do so, and being as truthful as possible about what has occurred.
+There are health risks to being strangled: even one-time strangulation can create serious injuries, including to your brain.
+We recommend you see a doctor as soon as it is safe to do so, and that you are as truthful as possible about what occurred.
 You can also attend an emergency department at any NSW hospital following strangulation: all hospitals have clinical guidelines that tell them how to help you.
 Hospitals can also connect you to social workers who can help you to establish a safety plan.
-Women’s Health Centres can also help with this, as can domestic and family violence services.
+Women’s health centres can also help with this, as can domestic and family violence services.
 There are plenty of services ready and waiting to help.

 Strangulation is a crime